 Tickets sell out in the blink of an eye.
 You have to be prepared for when the Curly Girl Collective posts the ticket link.
 I made sure to turn their notifications on for both Twitter and Instagram.
 Starting back in May every time they made a post I was aware of it.
 It allowed me to know when ticket sales were going to happen and to have the link in advance to be ready to purchase at the release time.
-This is how I was able to get an Early Bird ticket.
-Make sure you have quick fingers tickets sold out in less than 10 minutes, and you can only get 1 Early Bird ticket per person.
+This is how I was able to snag two Early Bird tickets before the site crashed.
+Make sure you have quick fingers tickets sold out in less than 10 minutes, and you can only get one Early Bird ticket per person.
+Yes, I was quite fortunate to buy one and go back and buy a second.
 So tell your friends to be ready at their computers so they can get theirs as well.

 Bring your phone charger.
 You will run your battery taking pics and video.